zl95826/notes/README.md

 <b>Why CSS calc() not working?</b> Use -webkit prefix and whitespaces around the operator.\
 The + and - operators must always be surrounded by whitespace.
 The * and / operators do not require whitespace, but adding it for consistency is allowed, and recommended.\
 Recommend always create variables with the const keyword.
 This is because variables created with a const keyword cannot be reassigned.\
+Event delegation allows us to add an event listener to one parent, and avoid to add many event listeners to specific nodes.